wihi-labs/WHIP/0007-voting/main.md

 # Rationale

-The primary objective of WiHi's governance can be summarized as follows:
+The primary objective of WiHi's voting can be summarized as follows:

 1. Inclusion of all stakeholders, including users, in decision-making processes.
 2. Facilitation of self-improvement without centralized control.